 Development of the Green Economy provides an opportunity for business to reduce costs, improve their environmental performance and engage in the shift to a new economic paradigm.
-Local government will be part of the network of assistance to business and industry in delivering this, including through action under the green public procurement action plan, $Green\ Tenders$ and $Green\ Tenders$ and $Green\ Tenders$ and $Green\ Tenders$ and $Green\ Tenders$ out the range of environmental, economic and social measures required to move these agendas forward from vision to reality.
+Local government will be part of the network of assistance to business and industry in delivering this, including through action under the green public procurement action plan, Green Tenders and Our Sustainable Future -A Framework for Sustainable Development for Ireland which is underway and sets out the range of environmental, economic and social measures required to move these agendas forward from vision to reality.
+Enhanced environmental protection will continue to underpin the agri-food sector and secure down-stream employment.